betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

-In order to investigate my hypothesis and to collect ideas and best-practice guides about community coordination practices in different scientific software projects I began “Better Scientific Software Communities” (BSSC).
+In order to investigate my hypothesis and to collect ideas and best-practice guides about community coordination practices in different scientific software projects, I began “Better Scientific Software Communities” (BSSC).
 Its intent is to provide developers of scientific software with information about what good community coordination can do and what pitfalls to avoid.
 Ideally the collection of practices from successful projects will spark better policies in new projects, and hopefully even inspire new practices in established projects.
-I collected the content for BSSC based on my personal experiences, combined with results of published studies and online blogs and in person interviews with maintainers of several successful scientific software projects in Geophysics, Astrophysics, and Applied Mathematics, but I quickly realized that this can not be a exhaustive compendium, only a collection of working examples.
+I collected the content for BSSC based on my personal experiences, combined with results of published studies and online blogs, and in person interviews with maintainers of several successful scientific software projects in Geophysics, Astrophysics, and Applied Mathematics, but I quickly realized that this can not be a exhaustive compendium, only a collection of working examples.
 Some preliminary results are posted online at: https://gassmoeller.github.io/BSSC/ , and the remaining results of my work will be uploaded within this month.
-In this blog post I want to discuss some of the main findings and to provoke ideas and spark a conversation about what other practices might improve software communities.
+In this blog post I want to discuss some of the main findings, to provoke ideas and spark a conversation about what other practices might improve software communities.

 ### Community atmosphere